muratk3n/thirdwave/en/tweets/2020/week11d.md

 ---

-@MarkYusko
+"@MarkYusko

 Public Service Announcement

 Everyone does realize what happened yesterday when \#Fed committed to spend $1.5 TRILLION they don’t have, right?

-They bailed out Citadel & Millennium
+They bailed out Citadel & Millennium"

 *2020-3-14 17:50:30*